-In an extreme example like in the picture below it is obvious that not only is all of the brake friction material gone but so is half of the rotor.
+The picture below is an extreme example, however, it is obvious that not only is all of the brake friction material gone but so is half of the rotor.
 Worn down to the cooling fins, there is no rotor surface to act as a friction surface.
 This also leads to over extending the brake caliper piston to the point of having it come out of its bore causing caliper failure as well.
 At this point things can quickly escalate from poor or noisy braking to a vehicle that will not stop.

 How do you know when you need new brake rotors?

 As a driver it’s a little more difficult to know the answer to this question.
 There are some signs that at the minimum, indicate that it’s time to go in for a brake inspection.
 These include brake pedal pulsation when braking, brake noise or “squeal” or having a shake in the steering wheel when braking.